ScienceBasedTargets/SBTi-finance-tool/docs/DataRequirements.rst

 reduction ambition, and begin and end year of the target must be included in the file.

+There is also the option to include a target ID for each target.
+This allows to see which targets are included in the calculation of the temperature score and which are not.

 The temperature score is calculated for Scopes 1 + 2 and 3.
 In order to convert targets that only cover scope 1 or scope 2, additional information is required on GHG emissions per scope at the base year for